Young's modulus: Calculation

+where $U$ is material's energy.

 Force exerted by stretched or contracted material

-The Young's modulus of a material can be used to calculate the force it exerts under specific strain.
+Young's modulus of a material can be used to calculate the force it exerts under specific strain.

 where $F$ is the force exerted by the material when contracted or stretched by $\Delta L$.

 Hooke's law for a stretched wire can be derived from this formula: